ProfessorSeanEX/OmniCore/README.md

 ---

-Absolutely, Seanje.
-Here is the **converted bullet-point format** for the **Closing section**, structured in the same elegant rhythm as the Body.
-It begins with a closing summary and integrates all backmatter elements as living scroll pieces—not just appendices.

----

 ## 🔚 Closing Summary — Covenant Seal & Scroll Archive

 This scroll defines the **present shape** of the `OmniCore` system as it stands in this phase of development.